cloudsigma/cloudsigma-docs/async.rst

 Authentication
 --------------

-In order to use the asynchronous server, you must first authenticate through the API.
+To use the asynchronous server, you must first authenticate through the API.
 This will give you a cookie that is valid for 2 minutes and that has to be used when connecting to the server.

 :statuscode 200: no error